- The Washington Times - Friday, October 10, 2025

 Advertisement

-The new plans give final answers to questions that have dogged Mr. Trump since he first suggested a “big, beautiful wall” in the 2016 campaign.
+The plans answer questions that have dogged Mr. Trump since he first suggested a “big, beautiful wall” in his 2016 campaign.

 At that time, he said a wall wouldn’t need to run from sea to sea, but he vacillated on the exact length and what it would look like.
 His campaign speeches referred to a concrete structure, and his vow that Mexico would pay for it was a favorite applause line for his raucous crowds.

 Early in 2017, he held a wall-building competition and personally visited the site to look at the options.
-But Congress stepped in and, while giving him some money, ordered him to use the steel slat design that remains the standard.
+Yet Congress stepped in and, although giving him some money, ordered him to use the steel slat design that remains the standard.

 In late 2018, an impasse with Congress over his demand for an increase in wall funding led to the longest government shutdown on record.